PTAB

 2. Patent Overview

-• Brief Description: The ’696 patent describes techniques for secure communication over the Internet.
-The primary focus is on a method where a modified Domain Name System (DNS) server intercepts a request for a network address based on a domain name, determines if the requested destination supports secure communication, and if so, initiates a virtual private network (VPN) communication link to that destination.
-This is presented as an alternative to the patent’s broader disclosure of a "Tunneled Agile Routing Protocol" (TARP).
+- Brief Description: The ’696 patent discloses systems and methods for establishing secure communications over a network.
+The technology centers on a modified DNS server that intercepts a request to look up an IP address for a domain name, determines if the destination supports secure communications, and, if so, initiates a virtual private network (VPN) communication link.

 3. Grounds for Unpatentability